Old Official UUA Chalice

 6:30-8:00 PM every Thursday except Thanksgiving

-The Mindfulness Practice Group meets in person in real time & space, in the sanctuary on Thursday evenings and in the UU Sisterhood Room (formerly called the Young Room) on the lower level on Sunday mornings.
+The Mindfulness Practice Group meets in person in real time & space, in the sanctuary on Thursday evenings and in the Piscataway Room (look for the shoes!) on the lower level on Sunday mornings.
+Thursdays begin with 40 minutes of silent meditation, followed by various topics, check-in, and discussion.
+Sundays feature 20 minutes of meditation guided by gathas, check-in, and discussion.
 Masks are optional (if the Church's policy changes, masks will be provided).

-☸ 9:00 AM, Sunday, March 24: Guided meditation on the Five Remembrances of Death & Loss to enable us to face impermanence.
+optimized_fadingflowers ☸ Sunday, May 25: Guided meditation on the Five Remembrances of Death & Loss to enable us to face impermanence.
 This always leads to discussion & makes an excellent pairing with the Death Cafe.

-☸ 10:15 AM, Sunday, March 24: Death Cafe XXXV: "Closer To Death" in Middle Hour.
 The International Death Cafe movement, of which the Mindfulness Practice Group is an authorized host, offers moderated conversation about death.
 Our spiritual practice in every Death Cafe is Deep Listening to what each person brings, puzzlement, fear, anger, stuckness in rumination, longing, sorrow.
 We moderate so that everyone is heard.
 No one may try to convert another to a particular religious or philosophical position.
 What is said in Death Cafe stays in Death Cafe.
 In addition to these rules from International Death Cafe HQ in London, we "Speak [only] of death & eat cake."
-In this case, we will have plenty of professionally baked & decorated cupcakes in a Death Cafe theme.

 Our Policy Documents: click here